edHelper.com

 9 "We don't know if it will be warm or cold on Saturday," said Tim.

-10 "Why don't we have both," said Tess.
+10 "Why don't we have both?" said Tess.
 "That way we will be ready for anything."

 11 "That's a good idea," said Wendy.
-"Only, we'll have to have less of each one because it will cost us more for supplies."
+"Only we'll have to have less of each one because it will cost us more for supplies."

 12 The children bought their supplies and fixed up the puppet theater again.
 Tim made a sign for the front.
 It told people that they could buy lemonade or hot cocoa.
-Each one would cost a quarter.
+Each drink would cost a quarter.

-Paragraphs 14 to 36:
+Paragraphs 13 to 36:

 For the complete story with questions: click here for printable